Meitei Pangals: Political marginalization

-According to a report of a journalist named Chingiz Khan of The Pioneer, Meitei Pangals have little political representation in the Manipur government and institutions with very few of them holding political office.
-The Manipur government initially refused to include a Muslim representative during the drafting of the Protection of Manipur People proposed by the State Government on May 23, 2018.
+According to a report from journalist Chingiz Khan of The Pioneer, Meitei Pangals have little political representation in the Manipur government and institutions with very few of them holding political office.
+The Manipur government initially refused to include a Muslim representative during the drafting of the Protection of Manipur People proposed by the State Government on 23 May 2018.
 The bill was meant to prevent Rohingyas (and certain other migrants) from settling in Manipur.
 A narrative that was spread during the creation of the bill was that Pangals gave asylum to the Rohingyas and placed blame on them for the perceived offense.

-The Pangals generally receive a disproportionately low amount of aid from the government compared to the Meiteis and other native groups in the area.
+The Pangals generally receive a disproportionately low amount of aid from the government compared to the Meiteis and other groups in the area.
 The implementation of the KGBV program was established among the Naga and Kukis but not in areas with sizable Pangal populations.
-Access to higher education, healthcare, and employment is considered an obstacle.
+Equal access to higher education, healthcare, and employment is considered an obstacle.

 According to a piece in Firstpost, Pangals have experienced the loss of some of their land in a more frequent rate after the 1993 Pangal massacre.
-There was an 2018 incident in where the Manipuri government forced 400 Pangals to leave their residences, alleging that the locals lived in forest reserves and paddy rice areas.
+There was a 2018 incident in where the Manipuri government forced 400 Pangals to leave their residences, alleging that the locals lived in forest reserves and paddy rice areas.
 The government deployed the police and utilized environmental laws to execute the evictions.
 The Pangals have not yet been given compensation for these evictions.
 Advocates have claimed that comparable areas inhabited by Meiteis face much less scrutiny and evictions.
 Chingiz Khan, writing for Manipur Daily, stated that these actions by the state has encouraged other native groups in the area to threaten Pangals and their businesses to vacate the place.